-Your perspective is valuable.
-As a member, you can be involved in University government by being elected to Alumni Council as a Faculty Representative or a Member at Large.
-As the governing council of the Association, members stay informed on all aspects of the University and initiate projects that enhance the acknowledgement and success of both alumni and current students on campus and off.
-Members of Alumni Council may also be named to various University bodies including the Senate and the Board of Governors.
+Alumni have a unique perspective to bring to University affairs.
+Alumni can be involved in University government by being elected to Alumni Council as Faculty Representatives or Members at Large.
+As members of the governing council of the Association, alumni stay informed about current developments at the University and initiate projects that benefit both alumni and current students and recognize the outstanding achievements of alumni and students.
+Alumni may also be named to various University bodies including the Senate and the Board of Governors.